 - 5. Does my injured spouse have to sue for their injury?

-1. What is the definition of “loss of consortium” under Nevada law?
+1. What is “loss of consortium” in Nevada?

-Nevada courts generally define “consortium” as the variety of intangible interests which a spouse or registered domestic partner has in the welfare of their spouses or partners.
+Nevada courts generally define “consortium” as the variety of intangible interests that a spouse or registered domestic partner has in the welfare of their spouses or partners.
 These include

 - love,